 Polio Points – an award and reward system helping to end polio, one point at a time.

-Teaspoons of Peace – small but significant ideas and actions to contribute to a culture of positive peace.
+Teaspoons of Peace – small but significant ideas, attitudes and actions to contribute to a culture of positive peace.

-To date, I have been privileged as an educator to almost 850 global awareness presentations, to more than 75,000 people in schools, conferences, keynote speeches, Rotary Clubs and various events.
+To date, I have been privileged as an educator to give over 850 global awareness presentations, to more than 80,000 people in schools, conferences, keynote speeches, Rotary Clubs and various events.